 - Steel cable or chain - Can be found a thrift store or grocery store.
 I bought a steel cable dog leash with plastic lamination covering the steel and a clasp at the end of the cable.
-I use the clasp as a handle, but you can do whatever you wish.
+I use the clasp as a handle.
 If you use just a chain you can skip out on the cable and the whisk all together and just shove the steel wool around the loops in the chain, it just takes longer to do that.

-- Whisk - I found mine at a thrift store for like 50 cents.
+- Whisk - I found mine at a thrift store for about 50 cents.

 - Any D-SLR Camera and Tripod - 'Cause like, you need to take the pictures somehow.

-- Lighter or 9 Volt battery - Used to light the wool on fire.
+- Lighter or 9 Volt battery - This is used to light the wool on fire.

 Shutter Speed: 30 Seconds